trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

   * - ``STRUCT(...)``
     - ``ROW(...)``

+No other types are supported.

 Trino to Delta Lake type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Trino supports creating tables with the following types in Delta Lake.
-The table shows the mappings from Trino to Delta Lake data types:
+The connector maps Trino types to the corresponding Delta Lake types following this table:

 .. list-table:: Trino to Delta Lake type mapping
-  :widths: 25, 30
+  :widths: 60, 40
   :header-rows: 1

   * - Trino type